What Do Buddhists Believe?

 - Describe how God is a personal being who can bring about genuine serenity.

 - Discuss the encounters you've had with Jesus in your own words.

 - Despite the fact that pain is a problem, you should emphasise that sin is the most significant problem in life.

 - Commend them for their social justice work.

 Because Buddhists place the highest value on one's own experiences, testimonies that are based on those experiences are highly valued.

 By doing so, you have the opportunity to present Jesus as the solution to God's problem with sin, as well as the fact that individuals can have certainty of an eternal life that is free from pain if they put their faith in Christ's suffering.

 You may also bring up the subject of the commandment of God to love one's neighbour, given that Buddhists are so committed to issues of social justice.
 It is essential to make it clear that Christians do not love others in order to earn salvation but rather as a result of having already been saved.

 Teaching In East Asia

-Since 2003, East-West's Southeast Asia training center has equipped men and women in evangelism, church planting, leadership, and theology to bring the gospel to the unreached in this predominantly Buddhist region.
+In Southeast Asia, the majority of the population is Buddhist; yet, since 2003, East-Southeast West's Asia training centre has been preparing men and women in evangelism, church planting, leadership, and theology to spread the gospel to the unreachable in this region.